| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 data-raw folder for this package.

-This function sets up a depth stratified survey grid.
+This function sets up a depth-stratified survey grid.
 A simple gradient in depth

-(default) with a shallow portion, shelf and
+is simulated using stats::spline() (default), with a shallow portion, shelf, and

-make_grid( x_range = c(-140, 140), y_range = c(-140, 140), res = c(3.5, 3.5), shelf_depth = 200, shelf_width = 100, depth_range = c(0, 1000), n_div = 1, strat_breaks = seq(0, 1000, by = 40), strat_splits = 2, method = "spline" )
+make_grid( x_range = c(-140, 140), y_range = c(-140, 140), res = c(3.5, 3.5), shelf_depth = 200, shelf_width = 100, depth_range = c(0, 1000), n_div = 1, strat_breaks = seq(0, 1000, by = 40), strat_splits = 2, method = "spline" )make_grid( x_range = c(-140, 140), y_range = c(-140, 140), res = c(3.5, 3.5), shelf_depth = 200, shelf_width = 100, depth_range = c(0, 1000), n_div = 1, strat_breaks = seq(0, 1000, by = 40), strat_splits = 2, method = "spline" )

 x_range |

-Range (min x, max x) in x dimension in km |
+Range (min x, max x) in the x dimension (km). |

 y_range |

-Range (min y, max y) in y dimension in km |
+Range (min y, max y) in the y dimension (km). |

 res |

-Resolution, in km, of the grid cells |
+Resolution of the grid cells (km). |

 shelf_depth |

-Approximate depth of the shelf in m |
+Approximate depth of the shelf (m). |

 shelf_width |

-Approximate width of the shelf in km |
+Approximate width of the shelf (km). |

 depth_range |

-Range (min depth, max depth) in depth in m |
+Range (min depth, max depth) of the depth values (m). |

 n_div |

-Number of divisions to include |
+Number of divisions to include. |

 strat_breaks |